vipzhicheng/logseq-plugin-comment-block/README.md

 - Trigger `/Comment block` from block slash commands.
 - Trigger by shortcut `mod+shift+i`, mod means `command` on Mac and means `ctrl` on Windows.

+## Settings

+- `putBlockRefAsChild': That means everytime you trigger a comment, it will insert a new block and add commented block ref as child.
+If you disable this, it will insert a new block as the child of commented block ref.
+Use this with CAUTION, because the embed feature will not work and it can not reuse the block ref if you trigger comment again.

 ## CAUTION

 If you change the `Preferred date format` on Settings page, you will lose your connections between journal and comments.